 Roam the Prairie provinces

-Comprising Alberta, Saskatchewan and Manitoba, the Prairies' expansive grasslands in the south give way to parkland and coniferous forests further north.
-Swim, sail or waterski in one of Saskatchewan's 100,000 lakes, spy polar bears and beluga whales in Churchill, Manitoba or hunt for fossils in Alberta's Dinosaur Provincial Park.
+Comprising Alberta, Saskatchewan and Manitoba, the Prairies’ expansive grasslands in the south give way to parkland and coniferous forests further north.
+Swim, sail or waterski in one of Saskatchewan’s 100,000 lakes and rivers, spy polar bears and beluga whales in Churchill, Manitoba or hunt for fossils in Alberta’s Dinosaur Provincial Park.

 Say bonjour to Montreal

-Romantic yet cutting edge, North American with a distinctly French flair, the nation's second biggest city dazzles and enchants.
-Wander the elegant, cobbled streets of Old Montreal, potter among the quirky stores, funky cafés and colourful houses of bohemian neighbourhood Le Plateau, or soak up some serious tunes during the world's largest jazz festival in June and July.
+Romantic yet cutting edge, North American with a distinctly French flair, the nation’s second most populated city dazzles and enchants.
+Wander the elegant, cobbled streets of Old Montreal, potter among the quirky stores, funky cafés and colourful houses of bohemian neighbourhood Le Plateau or soak up some serious tunes during the world’s largest jazz festival in June and July.

 See whales off the Bay of Fundy

 This 274km-long (170 miles) bay stretches between the Atlantic provinces of New Brunswick and Nova Scotia and possesses the world’s highest tidal range – sometimes 15m (49ft) or more.
 Witness the inter-tidal zone’s incredible changes, go whale watching, then take an exhilarating rafting trip on the Shubenacadie River tidal bore or a thrilling jetboat ride on Saint John’s Reversing Falls.

 Spot an iceberg off the Twillingate Islands

 Newfoundland’s Twillingate Islands are considered one of the best places in the world to see icebergs.
 Hop aboard an ocean cruise between May and August to glimpse hunks of ice the size of a five-storey house as well as humpback whales, dolphins and an astonishing array of seabirds.